whosonfirst-data/whosonfirst-external-foursquare-venue-us/README.md

 ## Description

-This repository contains CSV files mapping individual records in the Foursquare Open Places release, located in the United States, to their Who's On First "parent" and "ancestor" (hierarchy) records.
+This repository contains CSV files mapping individual records in the [Foursquare Open Places](https://opensource.foursquare.com/os-places/) dataset, located in the United States, to their Who's On First "parent" and "ancestor" (hierarchy) records.

 This data was compiled using the [whosonfirst/go-whosonfirst-external](https://github.com/whosonfirst/go-whosonfirst-external?tab=readme-ov-file#assign-ancestors) package to "reverse geocode" each record using the [whosonfirst/go-whosonfirst-spatial-pmtiles](https://github.com/whosonfirst/go-whosonfirst-spatial-pmtiles) package.

 Data is encoded as CSV rows with the following headers: